This handbook provides a comprehensive overview of feminist approaches to questions of violence, justice, and peace.

 27. Sexual Health and World Peace Maria Tanyag

-28. Sexual Orientation and Gender Identity or Expression (SOGIE) in Violent Conflict and Peacebuilding Megan Daigle, Jamie Hagen, and Henri Myrttinen
+28. Sexual Orientation and Gender Identity or Expression (SOGIE) in Violent Conflict and Peacebuilding Jamie J. Hagen, Megan Daigle, and Henri Myrttinen

-29. Men, Masculinities, and Peace, Justice, Conflict, and Violence: A Multi-level Overview Jeff Hearn, Kopano Ratele, Tamara Shefer, and Anisur Rahman Khan
+29. Men, Masculinities, and Peace, and Violence: A Multi-level Overview on Justice and Conflict Jeff Hearn, Kopano Ratele, Tamara Shefer, and Anisur Rahman Khan

 30. Gendered Nationalism, Military Masculinities, and Bodies Bram J. De Smet and Ihntaek Hwang

-31. Creating an Intergenerational Feminist Peace?
-Global Research and a Case Study from Aceh, Indonesia Zubaidah Djohar and Lesley Pruitt
+31. Intergenerational Feminist Peace: Global Research and a Case Study from Aceh, Indonesia Zubaidah Djohar and Lesley Pruitt

 32. Gender and Disasters Margaret Alston